sqbqamar/SporeUNet/README.md

 # SporeUNet
 ## Interactive Application using Flask API

-You can deploy Flask based API in an interactive way using the following command.
+We make interactive API using the following command.

 `python app.py`

-Open the application in any browser 0.0.0.0:5000 and upload your image.
+Open the application in any browser [0.0.0.0:5000](http://127.0.0.1:5000) and upload your image.
 Application will return the labeled image.

 ## Run code with Command Prompt
 - Open `cmd_prediction.py` and set the model architecture and weight paths. then save the file.